Could there be a Problem with our Main Circuit Breaker?

 - A guide to home electrical circuit breakers and how they work to protect your electrical wiring.
 When properly installed, your home electrical wiring is protected by a circuit protection device.

-- For Best Results Consult a Licensed Electrical Contractor.
+- For Best Results Consult a Certified Electrician or a Licensed Electrical Contractor.

 Be Careful and Be Safe - Never Work on Energized Circuits!